 Motor Vehicle Biofuels: United States

-This report forecasts to 2022 US motor vehicle biofuels demand and production in gallons.
-Total demand and production are segmented by type in terms of: fuel ethanol; biodiesel; and other biofuels, such as renewable diesel.
+This report forecasts to 2021 and 2025 US motor vehicle biofuels demand and production in gallons.
+Total demand and production is segmented by product in terms of: fuel ethanol; biodiesel; and other biofuels, such as renewable diesel.

-To illustrate historical trends, total demand, production, and the various segments are provided in annual series from 2007 to 2017.
+To illustrate historical trends, total demand, total production, and the various segments are provided in annual series from 2010 to 2020.

 This report focuses on biofuels used in the motor vehicle market.
 With the exception of renewable jet fuel – a small amount of which is included in the Other Biofuels aggregate – biofuels for other markets, such as heating, are excluded.
 Biogas – a methane-rich fuel derived from the breakdown of organic matter – is also excluded.
 Figures exclude the fossil fuel portion of blended fuels.